vishwajeet112/ChatAPP/README.md

 ![App UI](images/search.jpg) <br>

 Subscribe Now! <a href="https://youtube.com/@TechyVishwajeet">YouTube Channel</a>
-Show some :heart: and star the repo to support the project
+Show some :heart: and :star: the repo to support the project

 ## Note